Secure your PC

 BEWARE that M$ patches do not address all known vulnerabilities.

-BEWARE that installing patches or upgrading M$ software may un-install seemingly unrelated patches (e.g. the Win98-to-XP upgrade deletes IE6 patches).
+BEWARE that installing patches or upgrading M$ software may un-install or un-do seemingly unrelated patches (e.g. re-install outdated Flash or libraries).

 BEWARE that installing any patches may overwrite any customizations (may need to undo them to install the patch): re-check and re-do all your changes as below.